JoshCheek/how-to-test/Readme.md

 another testing tool, `rspec`, to accomplish this.

 The dollar sign is meant to tell you that this command needs to be run this in the terminal.
-Everything after the line with the dollar sign is output that it printed from running that command.
+The command we wrote is only the line with the dollar sign.
+Everything after that is output, printed to our screen as the command was run.
 You might have more output than I did, probably about documentation.
 That's okay.

 ```